Jhordy272/CheckBoard/README.md

-# Test Case Reporting API
+# Check Board API

-This API enables the management of users, roles, projects, and test case reports.
+This API enables the management of users, roles, services line, job titles, division and projects.
 Developed in **Spring Boot**, it follows RESTful principles for easy integration with other systems.

 ## Table of Contents